Larder Love

 • Tie stones into a piece of muslin so they can easily be removed from the chutney after cooking

-• Cook the plums (with stones in bag), vanilla extract, chilli and ginger with the water until the plums are tender.
+• Cook the plums (with stones in bag), vanilla extract, chilli and ginger with the vinegar until the plums are tender.

 • Add the sugar and stir until dissolved.